SheIITear/anime-downloader-api/README.md

-# waifu2x-api-golang
+# anime-downloader-api
-This is a bit edited version from https://github.com/nothink/docker-waifu2x-converter-cpp and https://github.com/gladkikhartem/waifurun that runs on ubuntu and doesn't require gpu.

-It can be tested on: https://upgradewaifu.gq

-Requirements:

-> cmake +3.8 and
-> golang 1.14.1

-Before you can run the .sh files, you need to make them runable by running:

-> chmod +x script.sh
+This is an api that downloads anime you send to it as post request to localhost:1337/download.
+Needed parameters are name and ep.
+Additionally, you can specify a custom resolution if you dont want it to default to 480p.

-To run this, first build the driver:
+To run this, first build the downloader:

-> sudo apt install ocl-icd-opencl-dev

-> cd waifu2x && sudo ./build-opencv.sh && sudo ./build.sh

-Then run RUNME.sh to create needed directories and move files:
-> sudo RUNME.sh
+>cd anime-cli && cargo build --release --no-default-features Then move the file to /usr/bin/:
+>sudo cp target/release/anime-cli /usr/bin

-Lastly to run the api itself:
+And lastly, go back to root of this repo and run the api:

-> sudo go run main.go
+>go run test-api.go